 The 2048 puzzle game has a minimalistic look and features endless mode play.
 It’s fairly basic but a nice diversion when you want to wind down, and the idea behind it is to swipe to move blocks and ultimately achieve the magical 2048 number when they are combined.
 The game features one-step undo and plays smoothly and effectively.

-Our choices of the best free Android games without any in-app purchases or ads cover an assortment of genres, most of which are aimed at adults.
+Our choices of the best ad free games without any in-app purchases cover an assortment of genres, most of which are aimed at adults.
 However, some of these are suitable for children to play too.
 If you’re a parent you may have already learned about the pitfalls of children playing games with in-app purchases, so these will give you peace of mind.